How we Maximize our Spiritual Potential-

 We live in a culture where self-worship is the religion of choice.

 It is considered emotionally unhealthy to put another person’s needs before one’s own (Philippians 2:.3-4).
 Experts tell us any relationship is disposable if it becomes troublesome in any way (Proverbs 17:17, proverbs 27:10).
-It is now horrifically common for mothers to admit online they wish their children had never been born (Psalm 127:5).
-Even biology must bow to human whims.
-We no longer accept DNA or genitalia as the final answer in the whole gender debate.
-(Genesis 1:27) It’s all about me.
-Commitment, friendship, loyalty and even reality be damned.
+It is now horrifically common for mothers to admit in public forums they wish their children had never been born (Psalm 127:5).
+Adult children are estranging from their parents in record numbers often for very trivial reasons (Exodus 20:12, Ephesians 6:1-3) Even biology must bow to human whims.
+We no longer accept DNA or genitalia as the final answer in the whole gender debate (Genesis 1:27).

 It’s kind of where we’re living right now as a culture.